There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.

-Fortunately, you can invest in multiple mutual funds and further diversify your investment portfolio.
+Fortunately, you can invest in several of the best performing mutual funds and further diversify your investment portfolio.
 Most investment portfolios will have a wide selection of mutual funds to choose from.
 Mutual funds range from small, mid or large cap, growth, international, low-cost index, bonds, balanced funds and more.
-Knowing how to invest in these mutual funds is important.
+Knowing how to buy mutual funds that are profitable is important.